Fast expectation-maximization algorithms for spatial generalized linear mixed models: Spatial Generalized Linear Mixed Models

 \subsection{Spatial Confounding}

 Let $ P_{[X]} = X(X^TX)^{-1}X^T$ and $ P_{[X]}^{\perp} = I - P_{[X]}$ denote the orthogonal projections onto the span of X and its complement, respectively.
 The confounding problem therefore arises in much the same way as in multicolinearity problems with standard regression models.
-The only difference here is that the confounding arises because of the spatial random effects.
-The linear model for cite-specific conditional means, $ \bs{\mu} = (\mu_1,...\mu_n)^T $, is $ g\left(\bs{\mu}\right) = X\bs{\beta}+ \bs{W} = X\bs{\beta}+P_{[X]}\bs{W} +P_{[X]}^{\perp}\bs{W}$.
-Since $P_{[X]}\bs{W} $ is confounded with $ X $, \cite{Hodges2010} suggests that it should be removed from the model to alleviate spatial confounding.
+The only difference here is that the confounding arises due to the spatial random effects.
+The linear model for site-specific conditional means, $ \bs{\mu} = (\mu_1,...\mu_n)^T $, is $ g\left(\bs{\mu}\right) = X\bs{\beta}+ \bs{W} = X\bs{\beta}+P_{[X]}\bs{W} +P_{[X]}^{\perp}\bs{W}$.
+Since $P_{[X]}\bs{W} $ is confounded with $ X $, \cite{Hodges2010} suggested that it should be removed from the model to alleviate spatial confounding.
 However, \cite{ephraim2015} argues that when $P_{[X]}\bs{W}$ is ``removed" from the model, its effect is combined with $\bs{\beta}$ and an \textit{a posteriori} adjustment should be performed to obtain valid inference about $\bs{\beta}$.
-This way of restricting random effects to be orthogonal to fixed effects is also called restricted spatial regression (RSR) model.
+This way of restricting the random effects to be orthogonal to the fixed effects is also called restricted spatial regression (RSR) model.
 Methods for addressing these problems have been developed and studied for both continuous and discrete domain data \citep[cf.][]{RHZ2006, ephraim2015, GuanHaran2016, HughesHaran}.

+Recent work also address spatial confounding issue from a causal prospective, where the main goal is to draw inference for the effect of spatially observed exposures under missing confounders that posit spatial structures.
+A number of assumptions are required for making valid causal interpretations, readers who are interested may refer to a recent review paper \cite{reviewspcausal} and references therein.

+In our experience, RSR models often provide parameter estimates that are very close to the true values, but the interval estimates are typically very narrow, therefore, leading to a higher type-I error as noted by \cite{ephraim2015}.
+However, RSR model eliminates the colinearity between fixed and random effects, which greatly improves the mixing problem in MCMC sampling and the latent random effect estimation.
+In this manuscript, the random projection approach (introduced in Section 3) does not address the confounding problems, but rather the computational issues due to confounding and provides an alternative method to fit the restricted models proposed by \cite{RHZ2006}.
+We also propose to use parametric bootstrap (Section 4.1) for obtaining interval estimates which were shown to have better coverages.